-In the winter while the plant is dormant, cut out all older canes, which you can easily recognize by their darker color, Also remove any broken, misshapen, or diseased canes.
+In the winter while the plant is dormant, cut out all older canes, which you will easily recognize by their darker color, Also remove any broken, misshapen, or diseased canes.
 Annual pruning keeps the plant productive and also ensures good air circulation.

 Propagating Gooseberry Plants

-You can also easily propagate gooseberries by tip layering.
+You can easily propagate gooseberries by tip layering.
 Bury the tip of a cane in the soil and secure it with a rock.
 Once it has grown some strong roots, which can take up to one year, you can sever it from the mother plant and transplant it in a new location.

 Common Pests & Plant Diseases

 Gooseberries can be affected by powdery mildew, anthracnose, leaf spot, currant worm, and gooseberry fruitworm.
-Your first line of defense is choosing disease- and pest-resistant varieties and providing good air circulation.
+Your first line of defense is choosing disease and pest resistant varieties and providing good air circulation.